OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/fast-routing-convergence.rst

 The availability of services depends on the time taken for failure detection and correction.

-Fast Network Convergence in a Network Managed by Tungsten Fabric
+Fast Network Convergence in a Network Managed by OpenSDN
 ----------------------------------------------------------------

-Tungsten Fabric provides software defined networking solution that offers network virtualization at the compute node-level through overlay networking.
+OpenSDN provides software defined networking solution that offers network virtualization at the compute node-level through overlay networking.
 In a software-defined network, failures might occur in the overlay or in the underlay.
 A failure in the overlay can be the failure